Crunch-io/ta-da/hugo/content/post/second.md

 img = "coffeegraph.png"
 +++

-An intuitive, visual interface allows anyone to browse—and to dig deeper

-Drag to create tables and charts; slice and filter further with a few clicks

-Analytics at the speed of thought
+An intuitive, visual interface allows anyone to browse—and to dig deeper.
+Drag and drop to create tables and charts; slice and filter further with a few clicks.
+Insights are available to you at the speed of thought.